 In 1968, the Oxford Circuit staff was reduced, the Westbury Crescent manse was sold, and Rose Hill once again came into the care of the Cowley Road minister the Revd.
 Joe Gibbon.
 During his period of office the congregation were helped towards a more lively social conscience and the social implications of the Christian Gospel, particularly in youth work, were appreciated and an “open” youth club was formed.

 Over the years, worship has changed and developed in subtle ways, with more lay participation, Family services and Family communion.
 This was particularly so during the Revd.
 Frank Bishop’s ministry, 1972-1978.

 The Women’s Fellowship has become the Wednesday Fellowship, welcoming men as well as women.
 Sunday School has becom Junior Church.
 A warm and cooperative relationship with the Parish Church of St. Mary-the-Virgin, Iffley has been established.
 Bible Study and Fellowship Groups are meeting.
 A new Junior Youth Club was started in January 1985.
 The Revd.
 Alan Grist, who succeeded Revd.
 Frank Bishop, is leading us to a greater awareness of the needs of those around us, and the need to face up to the social changes in our world and to react effectively to them.

 Each of the former ministers in his taped message for the Gift Day Celebration “Rose Hill – This is Your Life” remembered Rose Hill as a very caring fellowship.
 We gratefully thank God for the caring example of our ministers and their wives.
-Lines from an 18th century hymn and a 20th one express our thankfulness and dedication.
+Lines from an 18th century hymn and a 20th century hymn express our thankfulness and dedication: